aldimeolaalfarisy/European-Football-Leagues-Analysis/README.md

 ## Objective

-- Who is the best player for each position?
+- Who are the best player for each position?
 - What's the best european league squad?

 ## Dataset